revilowaldow/BITC/Sessions/2026/02 22 - Session 61.md

 Kaulinan recommended to Virtelle to not expose herself in the low district

-Huascan's present in silver compnay courtyard.
+Huascan's present in silver company courtyard.
 JokJok & Grotuk Mimi here.

+Torniar either not here or in hiding, Mholok Krass kicking up a fuss